ionic-team/ionic-site/_posts/2014-07-29-ionic-creator.markdown

 We aren't quite ready to release the Creator, but we hope to have a beta out by the end of August/early September.

-To be the first to try Creator, make sure to [sign up](/creator) on the Creator email list, and watch your inbox for updates!
+To be the first to try Creator, make sure to [sign up](/creator) on the Creator email list, and watch your inbox for updates.

 In the last two weeks, we've had __10,000__ people sign up for the beta, and it's clear people are excited for Creator.
 We are so excited and anxious to show you what we've been working on.